stopslouching

 Neck & jawline

 Chronic forward-head posture shortens the suboccipital muscles and lengthens the deep neck flexors — that double-chin look isn't only fat, it's structural.
-Daily neck stretches + chin tucks rebuild the muscle balance that holds your head over your shoulders.
+Daily neck stretches plus chin tucks rebuild the muscle balance that holds your head over your shoulders.
 Visible result: longer-looking neck, sharper jawline.

 Shoulders & chest